Nürburgring Langstrecken-Serie: History

 Apart from the 24 Hours, the Rundstrecken Challenge Nürburgring (RCN/CHC) and GLP are related smaller events dedicated to non-professionals.

+In late 2023, the series' rightholders and the Nürburgring operator began a legal battle over race dates for 2024, and the AvD planned to launch a rival Nürburgring-based series.
+The 2024 season spanned eight races over six weekends, including the 24h qualifying races.
+The 2025 season features ten races over eight weekends, including the 24h qualifying races and a new NLS Light race.

 Races

-Each VLN race is held as a "one-day event" on Saturdays only, in order to limit costs.
-The mandatory drivers briefing is at 07:30, practice is from 08:20 to 10:00, following a warmup lap behind safety cars, the first of three groups starts the race at 12:00, followed by the other two a few minutes later, in time before the fastest cars complete their first lap in just over 8 minutes.
+Each NLS race is held as a "one-day event" on Saturdays only, in order to limit costs.
+The mandatory drivers briefing is at 07:30, qualifying is from 08:30 to 10:00.
+Following a warm-up lap behind safety cars, the first of three groups starts the race at 12:00, followed by the other two a few minutes later, in time before the fastest cars complete their first lap in just over 8 minutes.
 After parc fermé is opened and the winners are honoured, the teams can travel home on race day.
 At some events, the schedule also accommodates additional sprint races of visiting other series, mainly classic cars and youngtimers.

 The "Nürburgring 6 Hours" is considered the season highlight – in 1998, even Sir Jack Brabham took part, at age 72.
 Here, 2 to 4 drivers per cars are entered, while in all others races, a single driver can drive all alone for 4 hours, or up to 3 can form a team.
-There are two other standout races – the VLN-6 "Barbarossapreis", in which Michael Schumacher's success with Scuderia Ferrari in Formula One is honoured with all podium placegetters receiving red wigs; and the VLN-9 "Münsterlandpokal" or "Schinkenrennen" (ham race), where large pieces of ham from the Münsterland area are presented to class winners.
+There are two other standout races – the NLS-6 "Barbarossapreis", in which Michael Schumacher's success with Scuderia Ferrari in Formula One is honoured with all podium placegetters receiving red wigs; and the NLS-9 "Münsterlandpokal" or "Schinkenrennen" (ham race), where large pieces of ham from the Münsterland area are presented to class winners.

 Most of the fans watch the race on the Nordschleife.
 To get to the favourite viewing points it is often necessary to take a walk.
-Several sections, including "Schwedenkreuz", "Adenauer Forst", "Karussell", and "Wippermann", are up to a kilometer away from the nearest main road.
+Several sections, including "Adenauer Forst", "Karussell", and "Wippermann", are up to a kilometre away from the nearest main road.
 Easy to reach and always well attended are sections such as "Breidscheid", "Brünnchen", and "Pflanzgarten".
-Around the whole Nordschleife no entrance fee is raised.
-Just for the paddock and the grandstands on the Grand Prix circuit of the Nürburgring tickets for the price of 18 € are required.
+Around most of the Nordschleife no entrance fee is raised.
+A ticket for the price of €20 is needed for access to the paddock and grid walk, the grandstands on the Grand Prix circuit of the Nürburgring, and two spectator areas at the Nordschleife.

 Car classes

 A variety of cars compete at the same time during each race.
-In the 2009 season, there were 30 classes of cars in four divisions.
+In the 2023 season, cars in 22 classes competed in at least one race.
+Most of them can be classified in the following groups:

-The Series Cars division is intended to allow relatively low cost racing with near-series cars.
-It consists of six gasoline classes differentiated by engine displacement V1 to V6 and a diesel class VD.